Virginia Fly Fishing Guide on Chesapeake Bay

 The Chesapeake Bay Fishery: Virginia Saltwater Fly Fishing & Light Tackle Fishing

 I have explored the waters of Virginia’s Middle Peninsula and Northern Neck since childhood.
 This region hosts some of the best saltwater fly fishing and light tackle fishing opportunities found on the Chesapeake Bay.
 Striped bass, aka striper, or locally called rockfish provide reliable topwater action during low light hours.
-Speckled trout, a.k.a. specks, or spotted sea trout are a prized target with world-class trophy specimens cyclically present.
-Hard fighting redfish, aka red drum, or puppy drum are a viable sight fishing target when conditions are optimal.
-Some bull red drum exceed 50 pounds in Virginia.
+Speckled trout are a prized species with world-class trophy specimens cyclically present.
+Hard fighting redfish are a viable sight fishing target.
+When conditions are optimal, schools of 100-300 redfish can be seen on the flats.
+Trophy bull red drum exceeding 50 pounds are present in Virginia's waters.
 We refer to a catch of striper, specks, and reds as a “Chesapeake slam.”
 Other common species encountered are Spanish mackerel, bluefish, sheepshead, houndfish, and cobia.